 Akan is a language that is prevalent among the people of Ghana.
 At least 30% of Ghana’s population is able to speak this language fluently.
 However, it is more dominant in the south where it is spoken by 58% of the population.
 The language is also known as Fante and has several dialects.
-Akan’s popular dilects include the Asante and the Akuapem that are also refered to as the Twi language.
+Akan’s popular dilects include the Asante and the Akuapem that are also referred to as the Twi language.
 The third is Fante.
 The three dialects have different orthographies but are mutually intelligible even though each has different written forms.
 To solve this issue however, the orthography committee responsible for the development of the Akan language combined the dialects to form a common orthography with about 20,000 words.
 This was also done to ease communication in primary schools since this language is used to give instructions in classes.

 Twi Language and Dialect in Ghana – What You Need to Know